 The office of the Coordinator of German-American Cooperation was created in 1981, initially in parallel in Germany and the United States.
-It was later renamed in Coordinator of Transatlantic Cooperation in the Field of Intersocietal Relations, Cultural and Information Policy to include cooperation with Canada.
+The official title was later renamed in Coordinator of Transatlantic Cooperation in the Field of Intersocietal Relations, Cultural and Information Policy to include cooperation with Canada.

 The Coordinator’s work focuses, among other things, on cooperation in science and research, current social policy issues such as demographic trends and the impact of new media, as well as contacts to Jewish organisations.
 The Coordinator supports networking between people in Germany and North America and seeks to build bridges between the partners.